simpligility/maven-android-sdk-deployer/README.markdown

 </settings>
 ```

+You can either:
+  * modify the repo.url property in the pom.xml to point to the repository
+you want to publish to and then a run the command

+    ```mvn deploy```

-Run the command
+  * set the repo.url property with the command

-    mvn deploy
+    ```mvn deploy -Drepo.url={someUrl}```

 in the root folder of this project (same as README you are just
-reading), you can also use the same profile options for the different
+reading).
+You can also use the same profile options for the different
 api level.
 As a result you should find the artifact in the repository
 of your remote server